kiba/Writings/atg/chp3_very_much_alive.md

 "Likewise."

 "I am happy to let you know that we reconnected with the alternate Earth repeatedly and that there's no problem going back and forth.
-Carter and her team still don't know how long the connection will last."
+Carter and her team still don't know how long the connection will last, but it's looking like it's permanent."

 Cromwell smiled.
 He thought long and hard about what an alternate Earth might provide to SGC and his Earth and probably so did everyone else.
-That did not exclude the alternate Earth being a threat but it was low probability.
+That did not exclude the alternate Earth being a threat but it was at low probability.

 "I believe everyone here viewed the science fiction series?"
 Cromwell asked.